WillYallop/simpleforms.js/README.md

 ```
 ### Client side setup

-Depedning on the verification type you want on your form inputs you will want to add one of the following methods as the name of the input.
+Depedning on the verification you want on your form inputs you will want to add one of the corresponding methods as the name of the input.

-Find out more about the method types bellow.
+Find out more about the [method types here](#input-verification-methods).

 ```html
 <form id="myForm">